MarcoDomi/downloads-auto-organizer/README.md

 # downloads-auto-organizer
-organize files in downloads folder based on file extension
+organize downloaded files by sending them to correct directory based on file extension